Sanjawi

-Sanjawi (سنځاوۍ), also spelled Sanzawi or Sinjawi, is a town in Balochistan, Pakistan, with a population of 124000.
+Sanjawi (سنځاوۍ), also spelled Sanzawi or Sinjawi, is a town in Balochistan, Pakistan, with a population of 124,000.
 It serves as the capital of Sanjawi Tehsil – an administrative subdivision of Ziarat District.

 Balochi and Wanetsi (Tareeno), which is a unique and archaic dialect of Pashto, are spoken in the town.

 Sanjawi is located about 32 km from Loralai, and 192 km (120 miles) from provincial capital Quetta.

 Demographics

 Population

-As of the 2023 census, Sanjawi has population of 45,539.
+As of the 2023 census, Sanjawi has a population of 45,539.